 Repeated conflict avoidance, parallel logics, personal agendas

-Rules of the game that bear tensions instead of suppressing them
+Rules that carry tensions instead of suppressing them

-Shared story where differences are identified, acknowledged and strategically linked
+Shared story where differences are named, acknowledged, and strategically connected

 Cooperation across organizational boundaries requires more than structures and intentions.